PSLeon24/PSLeon24/README.md

 than by detecting the output after the fact.
 AEGIS, currently under review at *Pattern Recognition*, is the latest of that line.

-Earlier work covers **detection under degraded imaging conditions** and real-time pose estimation.
-It appears in IEEE Access, in the journal and conferences of the Institute of Electronics and Information Engineers (IEIE), and at the Workshop on Image Processing and Image Understanding (IPIU), and was recognised with a paper award at IEIE 2024.
+Earlier work covers two separate domains.

+**Industrial safety monitoring at night.** Object detection on smart-yard footage where the imaging itself is the obstacle, addressed with low-light data augmentation rather than by asking the detector to cope.
+Published in the journal of the Institute of Electronics and Information Engineers (IEIE).

+**Exercise posture correction.** Real-time form feedback on the three powerlifting lifts from pose estimation, built to run during the lift rather than on a recording afterwards.
+Published in *IEEE Access* and [cited 28 times](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=c-j-mAsAAAAJ&citation_for_view=c-j-mAsAAAAJ:u5HHmVD_uO8C).

+The deepfake-disruption line was also recognised with a paper award at IEIE 2024.

 <br>